ubinnee/spiral/README.md

 * **Microcontroller:** Arduino Uno / ESP32
 * **Haptics:** An array of vibration motors creating a rhythmic "pulse" for tactile interaction.
 * **Kinetics:** A servo-actuated "lung" mechanism for biomorphic expansion and contraction.
-* **Output:** Thermal printer delivering tangible, thermal-printed transmissions.

 ---

-## 4. Roadmap for Robotica Residency
+## 4. Engineering Goals for Robotica Residency
-* **Mechanical Engineering:** Design and 3D print internal housing for the breathing mechanism.
+As a researcher moving into hardware, my goals at Robotica are to:
+1. **Water-Robotics Integration:** Engineering a safe, waterproof housing for sensors to allow human-to-water-to-robot interaction.
+2. **Refine Biomorphic Motion:** Prototype a silent, durable servo-cam system for the breathing mechanism.
-* **Haptic Testing:** Iterate on vibration patterns to ensure distinct tactile communication.
+3. **Tactile Mapping:** Iterate on vibration patterns to ensure the 'heartbeat' is perceptible through different sculpture materials.
-* **Stability:** Move from breadboard prototype to a soldered, permanent internal "nervous system."

 ---
 *“Just as we learn from our ancestors, they also learn from us.”*